-In my first article last week, I made mention of the loss of my wife’s first pregnancy under circumstances that was clearly a spiritual attack.
-We knew she had taken in few months later when similar attacks began again but we were ready for it.
-From personal experiences and from ministering to people for several decades, the following are my counsel about the pathways to victory.
+In my first article last week, I made mention of the loss of my wife’s first pregnancy under circumstances that were clearly a spiritual attack.
+We knew she had taken it a few months later when similar attacks began again but we were ready for it.
+From personal experiences and from ministering to people for several decades, the following is my counsel about the pathways to victory.

 I remember an aide of mine pointing my attention to a bird specie that followed him around everywhere and seemed to be connected to spiritual limitations in his life.
 I found it quite absurd, but he began to repeatedly show it to me everywhere we went till I started noticing it whether he was there or not.
 The bird seemed to follow me everywhere till I began to focus on my dominion over animals according to Genesis 1.28 and ignored its presence.
 It disappeared thereafter.
 Satan is the god of this world system according to 2 Corinthians 4.4 and can manipulate circumstances in this realm to perpetuate fear in our hearts.
 Daily focus on the revealed Word of God about the redemption we have in Christ and its declaration in faith will put us over the enemy in every circumstance.